Johns Hopkins University ROI Analysis

 ROI Analysis

-Johns Hopkins University's high tuition of $63,340 is offset by strong early earnings.
+Johns Hopkins University's high tuition of $63,340 is offset by strong earnings for graduates.
 One year after graduation, the median salary is $89,069, exceeding the tuition cost.
-Five years after graduation, the median salary is $86,306, and after ten years, it is $87,555.
-The median debt for graduates is $10,250, and 11.5% of students receive financial aid.
+Five years after graduation, the median salary is $86,306, and ten years after, it is $87,555.
+The median debt for graduates is $10,250, with 11.5% of students receiving financial aid.

-The debt-to-income ratio is favorable.
-With a median debt of $10,250 and an average annual salary of $89,069 one year after graduation, the debt is a small fraction of the annual income.
-The high earnings potential suggests a quick break-even timeline.
+The debt-to-income ratio is favorable for Johns Hopkins graduates.
+With a median debt of $10,250 and a starting salary of $89,069, the debt represents a small fraction of the annual income.
+The high earnings potential suggests a quick break-even timeline for graduates.

 Generated from College Scorecard & IPEDS data